-Bipolar disorder affects the brain, which is part of the central nervous system.
+Bipolar disorder affects the brain, part of the central nervous system.
 This system is made up of a series of nerves that control brain activity.
-When experiencing a manic episode, your mind may be racing, and you find it hard to control your thoughts.
+When experiencing a manic episode, your mind may be racing, and you may find it hard to control your thoughts.

+You may be restless and have a hard time making decisions.
 A depressive episode can make it hard for you to concentrate.
-You may be restless and have a hard time making decisions.
-These episodes can also affect your sleep in that manic episodes can make it hard to sleep, and depressive episodes make you sleep more than usual.
+These episodes can also make you sleep more than usual, while manic episodes can make it hard to sleep.

-While bipolar disorder itself does not affect the muscles or bones, a depressive episode can.
+Although bipolar disorder primarily does not impact the muscles or bones directly, it does manifest physical signs of bipolar disorder during depressive episodes.
 Depression can lead to aches and pains, making it hard to manage everyday activities.
-It can also be hard to exercise if you are feeling discomfort.
+It can also be hard to exercise if you’re feeling discomfort.
 However, we all need exercise as a way of experiencing “feel good” endorphins.